nhtnhanbn/whitecas/docs/commands/intpts.md

 - *l* is the lower boundary of **x** (*l* should be -∞ if either *f* or *g* contains other unknown variables besides **x**)
 - *u* is the upper boundary of **x** (*u* should be ∞ if either *f* or *g* contains other unknown variables besides **x**)

+**Parameters should not contain variables named f, g, l, u.
+Use alternative variable names or capital letters instead.**

 Returns a list of coordinates of points of intersection of *f* and *g*.

 ### Example